kkonopko/kkonopko.github.io/_posts/2020-01-04-restoring-privacy-part-2-passwords.md

 ## Choices

-I'm pretty sure I haven't came across many passwords managers.
-Maybe there's still one that I missed and which would the best choice for me.
-I do not feel like I'm done with it.
+I'm pretty sure I haven't come across many passwords managers.
+Maybe there's still one that I missed and which would be the best choice for me.
+I do not feel like I'm done with it yet.

 I also do not intend to enumerate all password managers I evaluated or read about, except for only few of them.
 This is also all very subjective.